zedlopez/ifm/Examples/Pine2.md

 ```

 So much, we had before.
 Now, suppose we want a conversation style which allows the player to move conversation forward by asking appropriate questions, but which will keep moving forward even if he doesn't.
-To this end, we provide a table – a borrowing from a later chapter.
+To this end, we provide a table – a borrowing from a later chapter, [Tables].
 In the table, we record two ways of performing each conversation bit, one which reflects the player's participation, and one in which the character moves things onward: